-Campers registered for the CIT program must complete the entire four weeks successfully in order to receive their CIT pins, be invited back the last week of camp as a Seven Hills Intern and be eligible for staff employment for the 2024 camp season.
+Campers registered for the CIT program must complete the entire four weeks in order to receive their CIT pins.
+Girls that complete all four weeks will be interviewed for possible invitation back the last week of camp as a Seven Hills Intern.